Assistant Coach - Defensive Coordinator/Linebackers

 Assistant Coach - Tight Ends/Co-Recruiting Coordinator

 Ian Pace, who spent four years at Bowling Green State University, was named Fordham University tight ends coach in June of 2013.
-He completed his fifth season with the unit at Rose Hill in 2017.
+He completed his sixth season with the unit at Rose Hill in 2018.

 In 2016, Searight earned Second Team All-League honors after catching 13 passes for 181 yards (13.9 yards/reception) and two touchdowns and providing solid blocking for consensus All-American running back Chase Edmonds.